unacast/rwg-content/product/neighborhood package.md

 In what neighborhoods should I open or close a store or invest in a property?
 ### How you can use it
-The Neighborhood Data Package helps you understand visitation to Census Block Groups by calculating:
+The Neighborhood Package helps you understand visitation to Census Block Groups by calculating:

 **Traffic Trends** - Daily, Weekly, Monthly staying counts to neighborhoods.